-A nationally unique number assigned by a State, Tribal, and/or Federal animal health authority to a premises that is, in the judgment of the State, Tribal, and/or Federal animal health authority a geographically distinct location from other premises.
-The PIN may be used in conjunction with a producer's own livestock production numbering system to provide a nationally unique and herd-unique identification number for an animal.
-It may be used as a component of a group/lot identification number (GIN).
 States and Tribes may elect to use the PIN in their traceability program.
-The standardized PIN consists of seven alphanumeric characters.
+The standardized PIN, obtained through the APHIS PIN allocator, consists of seven alphanumeric characters.
 The last character is a check digit based on ISO/IEC 7064:2003.
-States may use the State's postal abbreviation as the first two of the seven characters (e.g., OH341T4).
+States may use the State's postal abbreviation as the first two of the seven characters (for example, OH341T4).
 Tribes may also have codes reserved for use with PINs they administer.
 APHIS assigns Tribal codes on request.
 States and Tribes obtaining PINs from the PIN allocator may use either the Standardized Premises Identification System or a Compliant Premises Identification System.
 The PIN data standards are defined in Table 3.